- Our Businesses

 Representative members, including young HCM Group employees, take a picture alongside Hitachi, Ltd. President Higashihara (third from left) (“Big 5” awards ceremony)

-As of March 2017, the ratio of people with disabilities working at Hitachi Construction Machinery in Japan was 2.03% of total headcount.
-This exceeds the nationwide average (1.92％) and the ratio designated by law (2.0%).
+As of June 1, 2018, the ratio of people with disabilities working at Hitachi Construction Machinery in Japan was 2.42% of total headcount.
+This exceeds the ratio designated by law (2.2%).

 Holding a cross-cultural experience booth at the “Hitachi Construction Machinery Festival”

-On November 6, 2016, the 12th Hitachi Construction Machinery Festival was held at Tsuchiura Works.
+On November 12, 2017, the 13th Hitachi Construction Machinery Festival was held at Tsuchiura Works.
 The event included a corner for cross-cultural experiences.
-Twenty trainees from China, India, and Indonesia took charge of the corner, with the help of Japanese employees acting as support staff.
+Trainees of the human resources development program from China, India, and Indonesia took charge of the corner, with the help of Japanese employees acting as support staff.
 Visitors took part in a number of cross-cultural experiences, including trying on traditional garments and participating in quizzes that introduced various countries.
 The trainees interacted with local residents and the families of employees.
 In future we will plan on expanding the circle of trainees from overseas to create a corporate culture that is mutually accepting of diverse cultures and values.